 This page details how to learn different styles of medieval long sword fighting in Historical European martial arts (HEMA) from source manuscripts and other books.

 The long sword is a continuum of what is referred to today as the medieval knightly sword (also called an arming sword) and is able to utilize the same techniques.
 This type of sword was prevalent during the late medieval and Renaissance periods.
 The study of how to utilize a sword is often referred to as swordsmanship today but the older term in English is fencing.

-The long sword is the most popular type of weapon studied by the Historical European martial artist community, with most clubs and schools focused exclusively on studying this weapon.
+The long sword is the most popular type of weapon studied by the Historical European martial artist community for sword fighting, with most clubs and schools focused exclusively on studying this weapon.
 However it is worth mentioning that ‘long sword’ as a label is a misnomer, and can be applied to a variety of different types of blade styles.
 This subject is discussed at further length in our article, ‘What is a long sword in HEMA?
 An evaluation of the historical context behind Fechtbücher‘.

 Generally students of the long sword fall into one of two camps; Italian and German.
 These nomenclatures are misnomers; although the manuscripts may be written in Italian or German, the authors of these manuscripts all lived in territory belonging to the Holy Roman Empire.
 Several of these ancient masters traveled around the empire extensively as both students and teachers, so their arts were not exclusively ‘Italian’ or ‘German’.

 The primary difference between the two camps is that Italian is based on older source material than the German material is.
 Generally the Italian sources are considered to be closer to the kinds of techniques which medieval knights would use and the German material is considered to be the techniques used by those with some association to the Brotherhood of Saint Mark (Marxbrüder), a fencing guild that operated in the 15th century.